 TSCRA maintains a website available to law enforcement officials worldwide.
 It includes information on stolen or strayed cattle and horses, stolen saddles, tractors, trailers, and other miscellaneous ranch property.

 TSCRA also maintains a file of more than 100,000 recorded brands in Texas.

 As the association has grown, so have the challenges to cattlemen beyond cattle theft.
-TSCRA is recognized as a spokesman for the Texas cattle industry statewide and nationally on legislation, animal care, regulatory matters and other things which might affect the best interests of cattlemen.
+TSCRA is recognized as a spokesman for the Texas cattle industry statewide and nationally on legislation, animal care, regulatory matters, and other things that might affect the best interests of cattlemen.